Milton (Bethesda, Maryland)

-Milton is a historic home located at Bethesda, Montgomery County, Maryland, United States.
-Also known as the Loughborough House, the building was constructed in two stages and is built of uncoursed granite.
-The older section, constructed prior to 1820, is one and one-half stories and a two-story three bay structure was subsequently built in 1847.
-Outbuildings on the property include a square, stone smokehouse with a square, hipped roof, and a 19th-century stone ice house.
+Milton, also known as the Loughborough House, is a historic home in Bethesda, Montgomery County, Maryland, United States.
+Made of uncoursed granite, it consists of the original one-and-a-half-story section built before 1820 and a two-story three-bay structure added in 1847.
+Outbuildings include a square stone smokehouse with a square hipped roof and a 19th-century stone ice house.
 It was the home of Nathan Loughborough, Comptroller of the Treasury during the John Adams administration.
-From 1934 until the 1970s, the house was owned by the agricultural economist, Mordecai J. Ezekiel.
+From 1934 until the 1970s, the house was owned by agricultural economist Mordecai J. Ezekiel.

 Milton was listed on the National Register of Historic Places in 1975.